AmosNimos/Pix/MANUAL.md

 # PIX - USER MANUAL

+> Note all of the key mapping can be change by loading a keymap file see the vim.key for an example.

 ### Canvas and Palette Basics:
 - **Canvas**: The drawable area where you can place pixels.
 - **Palette**: The available colors.
 You can select a color using the number keys (`0-9`).
 The palette can be loaded from a file as a list of hex color values.